 (2) Employees working in the radiation areas shall be made aware of the identity, scope of authority, and a method for contacting the certified radiation expert and the individual responsible for radiation protection.
 This information, or a specific location where this information may be obtained, shall be conspicuously posted in each area where radiation-generating equipment is used.

 (3) Each hospital registrant shall establish a quality assurance committee for the management of the quality assurance program.
-Membership to the committee may include an appointed member and a similarly qualified alternate.
-If an appointed member cannot attend a quarterly meeting, the appointed alternate is authorized to attend in his/her place.
-The quality assurance committee shall include at least the following appointed members:
+The members of the quality assurance committee shall be approved by an executive administrator.
+Committee meetings may be attended by the members or similarly qualified, designated alternates.
+The quality assurance committee shall include at least the following members:

 (i) Radiation therapy services,